shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 		.. code-block:: console

 			$ git clone https://github.com/shrine-maiden-heavy-industries/torii-hdl
-			$ cd torii
+			$ cd torii-hdl
 			$ pip3 install --user --editable '.'

-		Any changes made to the ``torii`` directory will immediately affect any code that uses Torii.
+		Any changes made to the ``torii-hdl`` directory will immediately affect any code that uses Torii.
 To update the snapshot, run:

 		.. code-block:: console